-The App runs in the Datamodel Search mode when you are taking advantage of Splunk's CIM and mapping your logs and events to various data models provided by Splunk.
+The ThreatQuotient App for Splunk runs in the Datamodel Search mode when you are taking advantage of Splunk's CIM and mapping your logs and events to various data models provided by Splunk.

 The following table summarizes how the matching algorithm will match specific data model fields to specific indicator types in ThreatQuotient.